yceruto/behat-extension/README.md

     {
         // code that throws an exception...

-        throw new DomainException('The published date must be in the future.');
+        throw new DomainException('The published date must be in the past.');
     }
 }
 ```